primer/react/README.md

 ## Installation

-Install @primer/components in your project with npm:
+Install @primer/components in your project with your package manager of choice:

 ```
 npm install @primer/components

+// or

+yarn add @primer/components
 ```

 ## Usage